 Making the leap back to school can feel nerve wracking - but it doesn’t have to.
 You may not look or live like the typical college student from the movies, but if you are driven to advance your career or set out on a new path you are the perfect candidate for higher education.
-Lucky for you, online education offers seemingly infinite options for programs that won’t derail your current job, family or lifestyle.
+Lucky for you, online education offers seemingly infinite options for programs that won’t derail your current job, family, or lifestyle.

 According to Forbes, one-third of America's 21 million enrolled students are taking some or all of their instruction online.
 So, much like the traditional student demographic is changing, the traditional classroom is evolving as well.
-While the physical classroom isn't going anywhere, decades of research from the U.S. Department of Education finds no significant difference in learning outcomes between online and classroom programs.
+While the physical classroom isn't going anywhere, decades of research from the U.S. Department of Education finds no significant difference in learning outcomes between online and in-classroom programs.
 This increased confidence in online learning has boosted the reputation of many online programs and attracted more people, including more adult students.

 The options available to adult students are also expanding.
-While traditional degree programs, like nursing, criminal justice and business administration, are increasingly being moved entirely online, so are less time intensive certificate programs that can help professionals advance theirexisting careers.
+While traditional degree programs like nursing, criminal justice, and business administration are increasingly being moved entirely online, so are less time intensive certificate programs that can help professionals advance their existing careers.
 While often not associated with a degree program, certificates can offer adult students a leg up in a competitive job market with specialized skills to set them apart from the competition.

 If you are an older adult thinking about enrolling in an online degree program, you are in luck.
-Columbia’s Teachers College found that older adult learners are ideal candidates for online education – finding better outcomes among older adults in online programs than those in classroom settings.
+Columbia’s Teachers College found that older adult learners are ideal candidates for online education, finding better outcomes among older adults in online programs than those in classroom settings.
 While younger students benefit greatly from the accountability and real-world lessons gained in a campus-based program, adult learners often thrive with more flexibility and the ability to maintain their jobs and families while completing a degree.